allegro/turnilo/README.md

 ### Create a config

 In general Pivot will never know your schema as well as you.
-To get a better experience you should create a config and provide it to Pivot.
+To get a better experience you should create a [config](https://github.com/implydata/pivot/blob/master/docs/configuration.md) and provide it to Pivot.
 The fastest way to create a config is to have Pivot do it for you.

 ```
 pivot --druid your.druid.broker.host:8082 --print-config --with-comments > config.yaml
 ```

-The `--print-config` option will make Pivot run through its regular introspection and then, instead of spinning up a server, dump the YAML onto the stdout and exit.
+The `--print-config` option will make Pivot run through its regular introspection and then, instead of tarting a server, dump the YAML onto the stdout and exit.

 ```
 pivot --config config.yaml
 ```

-The next step is to examine and tweak the config using your favorite editor `nano config.yaml`.
+Now open the config in your favorite editor and adjust to taste.
+Make sure to read through the [documentation](https://github.com/implydata/pivot/blob/master/docs/configuration.md) about the possible configuration options.

 ## Development